Undergraduate Audition and Admission Information

 Audition For Department of Music

 Once your completed application for admission to the University has been received, you should schedule am on-campus audition on your primary instrument.
-Please complete and submit the Undergraduate Audition Application for the Department of Music.
+Please complete and submit the Undergraduate Audition Applications for the Department of Music.
 In-State audition dates are posted on the Undergraduate Application as well as this page.
-Applications may be submitted on-line or mailed to Kate Bill, Student Recruiter/Enrollment Administrator - 2121 Euclid Avenue MU 330 - Cleveland, Ohio 44115-2214.
+Applications may be submitted on-line to email@example.com or mailed to Kate Bill, Student Recruiter/Enrollment Administrator - 2121 Euclid Avenue MU 330 - Cleveland, Ohio 44115-2214.
 You will be notified as to your time and date. *Note: it is best to schedule as soon as possible.

 The Department of Music requires a successful audition for all freshmen and transfer students on one’s major instrument or voice in which is displayed their technical and artistic proficiency.
 It is important when preparing an audition to consider selecting audition pieces that best demonstrate musical and technical capabilities.
 The audition determines acceptance as music major.
 All in-state students are strongly encouraged to audition on campus.
 CD or DVD auditions may be accepted from out-of-state applicants (at least 400 mi.) and international applicants, where travel to Cleveland presents an extreme hardship.
 Please make sure the audition repertoire on the CD/DVD is in accordance with the Undergraduate Audition Requirements.
-To guarantee full consideration for the Music Talent Scholarship students must audition no later than Saturday, March 21, 2015.
+To guarantee full consideration for the Music Talent Scholarship students must audition no later than last posted audition date.
 Audition results are reviewed and admissions decisions are made on a rolling basis.

 If you have questions about applying to the Department of Music, you might find your answers on our Frequently Asked Questions page.